nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Emails should be of the form `local-part@domain`.
 * The local-part should only contain alphanumeric characters and these special characters: +_.-
 * The local-part should not start or end with any of the special characters.
 * This is followed by a '@' and then a domain name.
-The domain name is made up of domain labels separated by periods
+The domain name is made up of domain labels separated by periods.
 * The domain name must:
-    - end with a domain label at least 2 characters long
+    - end with a domain label at least 2 characters long,
-    - have each domain label start and end with alphanumeric characters
+    - have each domain label start and end with alphanumeric characters,
     - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.

 --------------------------------------------------------------------------------------------------------------------